nadili-401-advanced-javascript/seattle-javascript-401n14/curriculum/class-02/lab/README.md

 ## Before you begin

 ### Visualize the Application
-Evaluate the lab requirements and begin with drawing a [UML diagram](https://github.com/codefellows/seattle-javascript-401n14/tree/master/reference/submission-instructions/labs#compose-a-uml-or-processdata-flow-diagram-for-every-application).
-Having a solid visual understanding of the code you have/need and how it connects is critical to properly approaching the assignment.
+Evaluate the lab requirements and draw [UML diagrams](https://github.com/codefellows/seattle-javascript-401n14/tree/master/reference/submission-instructions/labs#compose-a-uml-or-processdata-flow-diagram-for-every-application) where necessary.
+Having a solid visual understanding of the code you have/need and how it connects is helpful to properly approaching assignments.

 ### Break Down the Assignment
 Once you have a good visual and mental model of how the application works, break down the requirements.
 For each requirement, ask yourself the following questions: